synthesized-io/tdk-quest/README.md

 As the next step, in order to set up your workspace, please make sure the required software is installed on your computer.
 Here are the tools you will need:

+- [ ] Docker version = 24.0.6+
+- [ ] docker compose version = v2.23.0+
+- [ ] Your preferred IDE (we recommend installing the synthesised TDK plugin for autocomplete suggestions and config validation)
+- [ ] Your preferred database client such as: [DBeaver](https://dbeaver.io/download/), [psql](https://www.postgresql.org/docs/current/app-psql.html), [DataGrip](https://www.jetbrains.com/datagrip/), etc.

+If you still would like to verify that you have everything set up correctly, follow the following steps:
 - Use your favorite command-line terminal, such as `Powershell`, `GitBash`, or `CMD` for Windows, or your preferred terminal for Linux or macOS.
 To verify it's working correctly, open your terminal and enter the command, replacing the `[YOUR_USERNAME]` placeholder with your name:

     ```bash